 - (a) A short-term index such as the 3, 6, or 12-Month U.S. Treasury Bill Index or S&P Rated GIP Index Government 30 Day Gross Yield will be used as a benchmark for comparison with the Portfolio's net book value rate of return for current operating funds (short-term portfolio).
-The duration of the index should be similar to that of the short-term portfolio for performance comparison. - (b) Investment performance of funds designated as Core Funds and other non-operating funds that have a longer-term investment horizon (Core Portfolio), that are actively managed, will be compared to a national recognized benchmark that may include the ICE BofA 1-3 Year AAA-AA US Corporate & Government Index, the ICE BofA 1-5 Year AAA-AA US Corporate & Government Index or similar indices.
+The duration of the index should be similar to that of the short-term portfolio for performance comparison. - (b) Investment performance of funds designated as Core Funds and other non-operating funds that have a longer-term investment horizon (Core Portfolio), that are actively managed, will be compared to a national recognized benchmark that may include the ICE BofA 1-3 Year AAA-AA US Corporate & Government Index, the ICE BofA 1-5 Year AAA-AA US Corporate & Government Index.
 The appropriate indices will have a duration and asset mix that approximates that of the Investment Portfolio(s) and will be utilized as a benchmark to be compared to the Investment Portfolio's total rate of return.
 The District can choose different performance benchmarks if the investment strategy for the Core Portfolio changes. - (c) Investment performance of funds designated as long-term assets and other non-operating funds that have a longer-term investment horizon (Long-Term Portfolio), that are actively managed, will be compared to a national recognized benchmark that may include the ICE BofA 3-5 Year AAA-AA US Corporate & Government Index or similar indices.
 The appropriate indices will have a duration and asset mix that approximates that of the Investment Portfolio(s) and will be utilized as a benchmark to be compared to the Investment Portfolio's total rate of return.
 The District can choose different performance benchmarks if the investment strategy for the Long-Term Portfolio changes.
-This portfolio shall not exceed more than 5% of the District's total non-operating cash and investments.
-This The market value of this portfolio shall be determined based on the District's cash flow needs, risk tolerances, and shall be managed in accordance with this policy.
+The market value of this portfolio shall be determined based on the District's cash flow needs, risk tolerances, and shall be managed in accordance with this policy.
 The market value of the 3-5 year portfolio shall be approved by the District's Governing Board at least annually.